endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `"no damage scaling"`: this tag (just by itself, no value following it) prevents any damage scaling associated with blast damage from being applied: the nominal damage and hit force values are dealt at the center of the blast and at the very edges. **(v.
 0.9.9)**

+* `"gravitational"`: this tag (just by itself, no value following it) causes all ships impacted by this weapon to receive the same amount of hit force, as opposed to hit force decreasing in its effectiveness against heavier ships. **(v.
+0.9.13)**

 Ordinary weapon attributes (those that take a number as an argument) include:

 * `lifetime`: how long the projectile lasts before it "dies."